AdobeDocs/document-cloud-learn.en/help/labsummit/fillsign.md

 # Fill and Sign any form on desktop or mobile

+Fill, sign, and send forms fast from your desktop, browser, or mobile app.
+Adobe Sensei recognizes and saves commonly used data for use in a PDF form.
+Create a signature by drawing, importing a scan, or typing your name then securely apply it to a document.

 Here are the [demo files](assets/03_FillSignScan.zip) for this exercise.

 Fill & Sign App